dotnet/docs-maui/docs/user-interface/animation/custom.md

 ## Create a custom animation extension method

 The extension methods in the <xref:Microsoft.Maui.Controls.ViewExtensions> class animate a property from its current value to a specified value.
 This makes it difficult to create, for example, a `ColorTo` animation method that can be used to animate a color from one value to another.
-This is because different controls have different properties of type `Color`.
+This is because different controls have different properties of type <xref:Microsoft.Maui.Graphics.Color>.
 While the <xref:Microsoft.Maui.Controls.VisualElement> class defines a <xref:Microsoft.Maui.Controls.VisualElement.BackgroundColor> property, this isn't always the desired `Color` property to animate.

 The solution to this problem is to not have the `ColorTo` method target a particular `Color` property.
-Instead, it can be written with a callback method that passes the interpolated `Color` value back to the caller.
-In addition, the method will take start and end `Color` arguments.
+Instead, it can be written with a callback method that passes the interpolated <xref:Microsoft.Maui.Graphics.Color> value back to the caller.
+In addition, the method will take start and end <xref:Microsoft.Maui.Graphics.Color> arguments.

 The `ColorTo` method can be implemented as an extension method that uses the <xref:Microsoft.Maui.Controls.AnimationExtensions.Animate%2A> method in the <xref:Microsoft.Maui.Controls.AnimationExtensions> class to provide its functionality.
 This is because the <xref:Microsoft.Maui.Controls.AnimationExtensions.Animate%2A> method can be used to target properties that aren't of type `double`, as demonstrated in the following code example: